What we do

 - Initiating the orderly wind down of the Ontario College of Trades (College).

-The College is working closely with the Ministry of Training, Colleges and Universities (Ministry) to support an orderly transition of key functions in the coming months and providing input on the development of a replacement model for the regulation of the skilled trades and apprenticeship system in Ontario.
+The College is working closely with the Ministry of Labour, Training, and Skills Development (Ministry) to support an orderly transition of key functions in the coming months and providing input on the development of a replacement model for the regulation of the skilled trades and apprenticeship system in Ontario.

 Working together during the transition, the Ministry and College will continue to deliver key services.
 The Ministry continues to register and support apprentices, assess employer eligibility and administer Certificate of Qualification exams.
 The College supports this work by continuing to issue skilled trades credentials (Certificates of Qualification and Statements of Membership), verify credentials at worksites across the province and support labour mobility through credential verification.